dougwells/MatchMaker/README.md

 - Parse Server by Bitnami
 - Amazon EC2 Instance

+## How to run
+- Clone repository
+- To seed database
+    * Open project in Xcode
+    * Open ViewController.Swift
+    * Within viewDidLoad function, uncomment Seed Database section
+    * Run app in simulator & sign up a new account
+    * Database should now be seeded
+    * Recomment Seed Database section
+- Run app on simulator or on your device

 ## Screen Shots:
 Landing Page               |  Update Your Profile |
 :-------------------------:|:-------------------------:|